spotinst/help/src/docs/cost-intelligence/tutorials/workflow-builder/README.md

 # Workflow Builder

 You can create automated workflows in Cost Intelligence Workflow Builder.
 Flows are based on data in the Cost Intelligence dashboards.

-## Prerequisites

-An alert or action based on automatically identified anomalies (must be indicator, dial or bullet).

-Here are some examples of types of flows you can create:
+Examples of types of flows you can create:

 * Send scheduled emails
 * Generate alerts based on specific conditions
 * Update custom datasets